 Sleep apnea is a condition that involves breathing that repeatedly stops and starts.
 You might have this sleep disorder if you snore loudly and feel exhausted even after getting enough sleep.
 There are three types of apnea: central, obstructive, and complex.
 This article will discuss them and how your dentist can help you.

 Central sleep apnea occurs when your brain is not sending the muscles that control breathing the right signals.
 It is less common than obstructive apnea, which occurs when the throat muscles relax.
 When someone has both kinds, it’s called complex sleep apnea syndrome, a condition that requires emergency assistance.

-The symptoms of central and obstructive sleep apneas can overlap, which makes it hard to determine which type dominates.
+The symptoms of central and obstructive sleep apneas can overlap, making it hard to determine which type dominates.
 The most common symptoms and signs include gasping for air during sleep, loud snoring, waking up with a dry mouth, and difficulty staying asleep.
 Although snoring can indicate an underlying issue, not everyone who has this condition snores.
-People also report morning headache, excessive daytime sleepiness, irritability, and difficulty paying attention.
+People also report morning headaches, excessive daytime sleepiness, irritability, and difficulty paying attention.